Takeaways from e-Start Your Own Business (eSYOB) Online Course by UP ISSI

 The e-SYOB, a four-week online course, is patterned after the residential SYOB program offered by UP ISSI.
 It guides enrollees through the marketing, production/technical, organization, and financial aspects of setting up a business using modules and learning materials developed specifically for online learners.” – UP ISSI.
 2020. https://learning.entrepreneurship.org.ph/

-What did I learned from the 2nd eSYOB course?
+What did I learn from the 2nd eSYOB course?

 Operations & Organizations Module.
-The technical elements of getting into business includes more importantly the place of business, the maximum amount of capital you are willing to invest in, and the legality of doing business..
-On top of that, forecast how will you make profits while spending for your operational costs.
+The technical elements of getting into business include more importantly the place of business, the maximum amount of capital you are willing to invest in, and the legality of doing business..
+On top of that, forecast how you will make profits while spending for your operational costs.
 Putting up a business requires manpower.
-With the business plan on your head, you need to structure your organization.
+With the business plan in your head, you need to structure your organization.
 Initial operation needs peopleware that are composed of key persons essential to operating and managing a business.

 Financial Module.
 Every business aims to grow and expand financially.
 This module covers the broad spectrum of how to start your business with the capital you have on hand.
 Business accounting involves theory, investment, bookkeeping (financial statement, cash flow, balance sheet, and inventories) and internal control.

-From theories, making business plan is actually engaging.
+From theory, making a business plan is actually engaging.
 The business model I used for this program is our existing digital services, EchoManila.
-To date, I already created two more business plans on home essentials and food related industry, which are both home-based.
+To date, I already created two more business plans on home essentials and food related industries, which are both home-based.
 It was launched last November 2020.
 We are still in the process of improving the products and eventually will deal with the business seriously in a matter of time.

 This article is not sponsored.

 Write us at deiville.com(at)gmail(dot)com for tips on digital branding , entrepreneurship, consumerism, parenting, health talk, women talk, Pinoy travels and Manila lifestyle.